Linda Bilmes: Early life and education

 Bilmes was born in New York and raised in San Mateo, California, the daughter of Lila Yolanda Lynn and Murray Bilmes.
 Her adoptive stepfather is Myron Nye Humphrey.
 She was given the middle name "Jan" after her godmother, singer Jan DeGaetani.
 She attended public schools including Aragon High School.
 During her senior year, she worked as an intern for Governor Jerry Brown during his first term as Governor of California.
-Bilmes holds an AB artium baccalaureus degree in government from Harvard University, a master's of business administration degree from Harvard Business School and a doctor of philosophy degree from the University of Oxford.
+Bilmes holds an AB degree in government from Harvard University, a master's of business administration degree from Harvard Business School and a doctor of philosophy degree from the University of Oxford.
 She wrote her dissertation on the financing of the Afghanistan and Iraq wars.
+In commentary on peace and higher education, Bilmes has been described as a member of the Society of Friends (Quakers).

-After earning a graduate business degree, she worked as a pollster and political consultant for Campaign Strategies Inc. and then as a management consultant with Bain & Company until 1986.
+In her early career, Bilmes worked as a pollster and political consultant for Campaign Strategies Inc. and then as a management consultant with Bain & Company until 1986.
 From 1987 to 1996, she worked at management consulting company The Boston Consulting Group based in London, Madrid and Moscow.
-As a principal at The Boston Consulting Group, Bilmes helped build the company's United Kingdom healthcare practice, launch its Madrid office, and was appointed as one of 10 Western advisors to the Russian Ministry of Privatization, where she helped to draft Russia's first healthcare financing legislation and managed public financial restructuring projects throughout Europe.
+As a principal at The Boston Consulting Group, Bilmes helped build the company's United Kingdom healthcare practice, launch its Madrid office, and was appointed as one of 10 Western advisors to the Russian Ministry of Privatization, where she helped to draft Russia's transitional healthcare financing legislation, and managed public financial restructuring projects throughout Europe.